 Banarasi Silk Saris – Favorite of Varanasi Souvenirs

 Silk Saris from Banaras is a no-brainer.
-Silk Saris from Varanasi are a woman’s dream come true.
+Silk Saris from Varanasi is a woman’s dream come true.
 Even someone like me who hardly wears Saris has a Banarasi Sari just to say I have it.
-If you visit Varanasi, you have to buy a Silk Sari for yourself, your wife, mother, sister or friends.
+If you visit Varanasi, you have to buy a Silk Sari for yourself, your wife, mother, sister, or friends.

-Next best place to pick up Banarasi Silk Saris is wholesale shops in Thatheri Bazaar.
-Again, you need to walk in the narrow lanes, some of them are so narrow that even rickshaws can not enter them.
+The next best place to pick up Banarasi Silk Saris is wholesale shops in Thatheri Bazaar.
+Again, you need to walk in the narrow lanes, some of them are so narrow that even rickshaws cannot enter them.
 Here you would get wide choice & better rates.
 However, most people would not interested if you want just a piece or two.
 Most of these shops are in old Kothis, so be prepared to go up and down to see different types of Saris.

 Do you know Banarasi Saris have a GI, which means they can be manufactured only in Varanasi?

 Ganga Jal or the Holy Water of Ganga

 Believe it or not, Ganga Jal is the biggest export from Varanasi.
 As you walk towards the ghats you would see heaps of plastic cans of all sizes for sale.
 Most devotees would fill these and take it back with them.
 You could also pick it up in small copper cans that are sealed to avoid any leakage.
 In fact, these small cans are designed as perfect souvenirs to carry from Kashi.

 In case you are thinking, about how unclean the river is and how can you take this polluted water home?
 I had the same question.
 Looked at the water in these cans, and at least visually it looked clean.
 I spoke to the shopkeepers selling them and they said they go to the middle of the river to fill these cans.
 The mid-stream water is clean.
 Take your call based on your instinct.